This Day In Writing History

 On November 4th, 1948, the famous poet and playwright T.S.
 Eliot won the Nobel Prize in literature.
 Eliot was born in America, but emigrated to England in 1914 at the age of 25.
 He would later become a naturalized British subject.

-Though Eliot is probably most famous today for his whimsical poetry collection Old Possum's Book of Practical Cats, (1939) which was adapted as the hit Broadway musical Cats, by the time he had written that book, Eliot had already established himself as one of the most profound poets of his time.
+By the time he'd written that book, Eliot had already established himself as one of the most profound poets of his time.
 His classic poems The Waste Land (1922), Ariel Poems (1927-31), and Ash Wednesday (1930) were steeped deep in spirituality and philosophy.

 Eliot would later be defended by his friends, poet Stephen Spender and writer Leonard Woolf, (the husband of Virginia Woolf) who were both Jewish.
 Woolf said that Eliot was probably "slightly anti-Semitic in the sort of vague way which is not uncommon.
 He would have denied it quite genuinely."